 Dust and vacuum as often as you can

 It would be wonderful to have an automatic cleaning robot that would clean the floors of dust, cat sand, and fur – they cost a lot though.
 The best you can do is to vacuum them off as much – I do twice a day, in the morning when everyone else has left (school and work) and in the afternoon (between 5 and 6 o’clock) so there’s always a feeling of fresh air.
+It’s doubling the dusting hours that you normally tough when you have no cats.
 You can also invest in air filters to keep the home smelling clean, and free from bacteria.

 Hide the litter box

 It is often advised that cats’ litter boxes should be in the open so that the smell could disperse easily.
 I find though that it also makes cat sand fly about in every direction, especially if the cat doesn’t brush off its feet in the carpet you provide.
 That’s why I opted to hide the litter box to minimize cat sand catastrophe at home.